kidfribble/trevathan.me/notes/03-how-to-be-safe.md

 ![Firefox Relay Example](../../images/notes/ff-relay-example.jpg)

 **[Mozilla VPN](https://www.mozilla.org/en-US/products/vpn/)** - I used to hang out in coffee shops and bars all of the time with laptop, so this made much more sense for me then.
 Today, it’s still a great travel utility.
 It simply gives you a private tunnel to the internet on whatever network you’re on.
-No ones snooping in your mail today.
-Other use cases include when services can only be accessed in a specific country and you happen to be travelling, or if you require any sort of security with data in your possession.
+No one's snooping in your mail today.
+Other use cases include when services can only be accessed in a specific country and you happen to be traveling, or if you require any sort of security with data in your possession.

 ![Mozilla VPN Example](../../images/notes/moz-vpn-example.jpg)